Matching Bonus in MLM: How It Works, Benefits, and Implementation

 The Matching Bonus Rewards Active Leadership, Not Passive Membership

-The matching bonus is frequently positioned as money earned for doing nothing once a team is built.
-In reality, it is directly tied to downline performance.
-If a leader stops mentoring, supporting, and onboarding new distributors, downline earnings decline, and so does their matching bonus.
+The matching bonus is tied directly to downline performance.
+If a leader stops mentoring and supporting their team, downline earnings decline, and so does their matching bonus.
 It rewards active leadership, not passive membership.

 3. 03